kuco23/pokerlib/README.md

 table += [player1, player2]
 ```

-In the raw version, communication with the `table` object is established through specified enums
+Communication with the `table` object is established through specified enums,
-(this can be changed by overriding table's `publicIn` method).
+which can be modified by overriding table's `publicIn` method.
+Using enums, we can implement a poker game as shown below.

 ```python
 from pokerlib.enums import RoundPublicInId, TablePublicInId